fbpx

 sifnos Konstantinos Gerakis shutterstockSifnos, Cyclades - credits: Konstantinos Gerakis/Shutterstock.com

-If there is one of the Greek islands belonging to the famous island group of Cyclades that's an all-around people pleaser, it is the island of Sifnos.
+If there is one of the Greek islands belonging to the most famous island group of Cyclades that's an all-around people pleaser, it is the island of Sifnos.

 Large sandy beaches, pebbled coves, shallow waters for families visiting Greece with kids, but also a good dose of seclusion for couples and hermits are all on the menu.